 Oppo Pros – Cons

 Finally, both brands have a lot to offer you, even though you will have to consider their drawbacks before purchasing.
 I highly recommend you buy a Huawei phone over an Oppo since you can now have Google services.
-I don’t think that, by any means, Oppo is a bad brand for you to consider, but in my opinion, their phones are not that premium.

-If you are interested in a budget phone for around $100-$150, Oppo could give you a very reasonable solution.
+If you are interested in a budget phone for around $100-$150, Oppo could maybe give you a very reasonable solution.
 If you have any further questions or ideas for future posts, make sure to let me know in the comments down below.